probcomp/GenExperimental.jl/docs/src/index.md

 !!! warning

-    This is unreleased research software provided for educational purposes.
+    This is unsupported research software provided for educational purposes.
-    The core interfaces and syntaxes are rapidly changing and very unstable.
+    The interfaces and syntax are very unstable.

 Gen is an extensible, low-level Julia library for probabilistic modeling and inference.
 Gen facilitates construction of high-performance implementations of custom hybrid approximate inference algorithms, using new probabilistic programming abstractions and compositions.